cellularmitosis/logs/20180124-25c-chamber/README.md

 for run 5, I modified the heater resistor circuit, by removing (shorting) one resistor above and below the 2N3904, for a total of eight 10 Ohm resistors, to increase the max current of the circuit.

+the Si7021 output:

 ![](1516946844-run5/si7021.png)

+the ADC counts (reading the amplified MCP9701A).  the scale is about 100 counts per C, making each gridline about 0.1C.

 ![](1516946844-run5/adc.png)

+the PWM output (0 to 255):

 ![](1516946844-run5/pwm.png)